-Dollywood is an often overlooked theme park, but it’s been around in one form or another almost as long as Disneyland.
+Dollywood is an often overlooked theme park.
+But, it’s been around in one form or another almost as long as Disneyland.
 Located in Pigeon Forge, this family-friendly park opens its gates annually from President’s Day to the Christmas season.
-It stands as one of Tennessee’s most popular attractions and tourist destinations and has expanded into a full-fledged vacation resort including a water park, hotel, and a dining experience.
+It stands as one of Tennessee’s most popular attractions and tourist destinations.
+And it has expanded into a full-fledged vacation resort including a water park, hotel, and a dining experience.

 Co-owner Dolly Parton frequently makes appearances at the resort, and the park host numerous annual concerts, events, and is the site of the Southern Gospel Museum and Hall of Fame which was founded in 1997 with induction ceremonies beginning in 2004.

 As can be expected from a park owned by one of the biggest names in American music, Dollywood has numerous music offerings that can be enjoyed throughout each season of their operations.